caprover/caprover-website/docs/play-with-docker.md

 Simply copy the URL and log into CapRover using `captain42` as your password!

-**IMPORTANT:** YOU CANNOT enable https using play-wth-docker, but other features should work normally.
+**IMPORTANT:** YOU CANNOT enable https using play-with-docker, but other features should work normally.